Dick Morris to Newsmax: 'Suicide' for DeSantis to Run in 2024

 "We thought racism was going down and desegregation with the order of the day, we're beginning to even wind down the Cold War," said Morris.
 "And then — bang — Kennedy was killed, and everything went to hell."

 And with Trump, "people [thought] that things were going great under him.
 And then — bang — it changed with the election, and Joe Biden came in and ruined everything.
-And I think Trump is tapping into that anger and that that is really the motivating force behind his candidacy.
-And I think it's working very, very well. "
+And I think Trump is tapping into that anger and that is really the motivating force behind his candidacy.
+And I think it's working very, very well."

 Urgent: Dick Morris says special counsel will not stop Trump and predicted DOJ attack.
 Get the book on Trump: "The Return" – Save $28 – Go Here Now